vtjc2002/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

 As you probably know, renaming a Visual Studio Solution/Project is a very sensitive task. **Carefully** complete the following tasks so all the names reflect PictureBot instead of EchoBot:
+> Note: Renaming files in Visual Studio can take up to 15 seconds while all the references are being resolved.
+If time is not given for this to occur, the build will fail which may require you to manually resolve the refactored objects.
+Have patience.
 1. Rename the solution then project from "EchoBotWithCounter" to "PictureBot".
 Close and reopen Visual Studio.
 2. Open Program.cs, highlight "BotBuilderSamples" and right-click to select "Rename".
 Check the boxes to rename all occurrences in strings and comments.
 Rename it to PictureBot and select "Apply".
 2. Open Properties > launchSettings.json and replace "EchoBotWithCounter" to "PictureBot".